 Hours per week: Approximately 12-15 – M-F

-High Impact Practice – arninghands-on work and coaching, s and contribute.
-This engagement leads to i, graduation, and job placement
+High Impact Practice – By incorporating classroom learning into hands-on work experiences as well as providing supervision and coaching, students gain the necessary tools to grow and contribute as professionals.
+This engagement leads to increased rates of retention, graduation, and job placement.

 Position Summary